saurabh221988/guessing-game/README.md

-## The Guessing Game
+# The Guessing Game

-# Date and time last make run: Tue Apr  3 08:21:55 EDT 2018
+## Date and time last make run: Tue Apr  3 08:24:57 EDT 2018

-# Number of lines in guseeinggame.sh:       21
+## Number of lines in guessinggame.sh:       21